BrowserBox/BrowserBox/README.md

 > [!NOTE]
 > In case you're wondering, right now we don't track any telemetry at all.
 Not even that email address you'll enter.
 We plan to, in future one day, begin collecting at least your email, for the following purpose only: to very cautiously and tripatiously invite you to join a mailing list to receive updates on BrowserBox. *But not today.*

-## Manual Install - Most Flexible, and Most Reliable :green_checkmark:
+## Manual Install - Most Flexible, and Most Reliable ✅

 Before we show you the step by step instructions, we'll just show you the whole thing, in one block: